Ashford Castle: Victorian rebuilding

-The estate was purchased in 1852 by Sir Benjamin Lee Guinness from the Encumbered Estates' Court.
+The estate was purchased in 1852 by Sir Benjamin Guinness from Dominick Browne, 1st Baron Oranmore and Browne via the Encumbered Estates' Court.
 He added two large Victorian style extensions.
 He also extended the estate to 26000 acre, built new roads and planted thousands of trees.
 The castle was drawn for Sir William Wilde's book about County Galway.
-On Sir Benjamin's death in 1868, the estate passed to his son Lord Ardilaun, who expanded the building further in the neogothic style.
+On Sir Benjamin's death in 1868, the estate passed to his son Arthur Guinness, 1st Baron Ardilaun, who expanded the building further in the Neogothic style.

 Lord Ardilaun was an avid gardener who oversaw the development of massive woodlands and rebuilt the entire west wing of the castle, designed by architects James Franklin Fuller and George Ashlin.
-The new construction connected the early 18th-century part in the east with two de-Burgo-time towers in the west.
+The new construction connected the early 18th-century part in the east with two de-Burgo-era towers in the west.
 Battlements were added to the whole castle.

 He also subsidised the operation of several steamboats, the most notable of which was the Lady Eglinton, which plied between the villages of the Upper Lough Corrib region and Galway City, thus opening the area to increased commerce.
 In a time of agitation by tenant farmers in the Land Wars of the late 19th century, epitomised by the action of tenants at nearby Lough Mask House (home of Captain Charles Boycott), he was considered by many to be an 'improving' landlord.
 Some of his efforts were unsuccessful, particularly the Cong Canal, also known as 'the Dry Canal', which was built to link Lough Mask and Lough Corrib but was a failure, due to its inability to hold water.
-Despite such setbacks, the love borne by him and his wife Olive, daughter of The 3rd Earl of Bantry, for the castle and the estate was deep and best epitomised by the fact that, when he was ennobled in 1880, he derived his title from the island of Ardilaun, which formed part of the estate on Lough Corrib.
+Despite such setbacks, the love borne by him and his wife Olivia, for the castle and the estate was deep and best epitomised by the fact that, when he was ennobled in 1880, he derived his title from the island of Ardilaun, which formed part of the estate on Lough Corrib.

 After being rebuilt, the Ashford Castle welcomed many famous guests such as George V, the Prince of Wales, among others who stayed with the Guinness family.
 The President of the United States Ronald Reagan paid the venue a visit.
-In 1950, The Quiet Man was filmed near the castle.